CIS565-Fall-2016/Project5-WebGL-Deferred-Shading-with-glTF/INSTRUCTION.md

 Therefore, it is recommended that you review the comments to understand the process, BEFORE starting work in `deferredRender`.

-In `deferredRender`, start at the **START HERE!** comment.
-Work through the appropriate `TODO`s as you go - most of them are very small.
 Test incrementally (after implementing each part, instead of testing all at once).

+Here's a guide to get you started:

-* (The first thing you should be doing is implementing the fullscreen quad!)
+* Your first goal is to render a red fullscreen quad.
-* See the note in the Debugging section on how to test the first part of the pipeline incrementally.
+  - `js/deferredRender.js`: walk through the code and implment by uncommenting those labeled with `TODO: uncomment`
+    - implement function `renderFullScreenQuad`

-Your _next_ first goal should be to get the debug views working.
+* Your _next_ first goal should be to get the debug views working.
 Add code in `debug.frag.glsl` to examine your g-buffers before trying to render them.
 (Set the debugView in the UI to show them.)

-For editing JavaScript, you can use a simple editor with syntax highlighting such as Sublime, Vim, Emacs, etc., or the editor built into Chrome.
+  - `js/deferredRender.js`
+    - implement `R.deferredRender`
+    - implement `R.pass_copy.render`
+    - implement `R.pass_debug.render`
+  - `glsl/copy.frag.glsl`
+  - `glsl/deferred/debug.frag.glsl`

+* At this point you should have some understanding of how WebGL works.
+Those bind buffer, bind texture, vertex pointer is copying data from cpu to gpu and tell the gpu how to access them.
+It is very similar to what you've done in your Proj4 rasterizer. glsl Shaders are code running on gpu.
+You can treat them as cuda kernel functions in your Proj4.

+* Now go ahead and implement the deferred shading
+  - `js/deferredRender.js`: finish implementing this file.
+This time you need to write some code.
+  - `glsl/deferred/ambient.frag.glsl`
+  - `glsl/deferred/blinnphong-pointlight.frag.glsl`
+  - everything... you are on your own now.

+Full files guidance:

 * `js/`: JavaScript files for this project.
   * `main.js`: Handles initialization of other parts of the program.